alvinang/Michael-Hartl-Tutorial/sample_app/README.md

 * Command-Shift-R: single test (if in it or describe block)
 * Command-Shift-E: run the last test(s)
 * Command-Shift-T: run all test in current file

+### SSL

+To deploy with SSL, check out section 7.4.4